Create Buyer persona to strengthen inbound marketing

 Remember, a perfect inbound marketing strategy does much more than boost website traffic.
 Successful development and implementation of inbound strategy largely depend upon how well you have created your buyer persona.
 If you have not yet dealt with it for your online business, you should implement it NOW.

 Tips to Create Buyer Persona for your Online BusinessCLICK TO TWEET

 However, vast your business is or whatever ranges of services you cater too, somewhere you have to begin with creating a persona for your business.

 You can start with identifying best customers from whom you can get the best margin and who are comparatively easy to win.
 Pen down their details: starting from their age group, gender, education level, purchasing power, interests, hobbies, etc.

 These details form the outline of your buyer persona.

 “Too often, Buyer Profiles are nothing more than an attractive way to display obvious or demographic data.” ― Adele Revella

 2. Figure out general pain points of your customers

 This is regarding how they finalize their buying decisions.
-This is the second step of creating personas.
-A pain point is a touch point in the customer that creates frustration for him/her while making the buying decision.
+This is the second step in creating personas.
+A pain point is a touchpoint in the customer that creates frustration for him/her while making the buying decision.